In this article:

 b) Lifetime tiers

-This will let you set you program's tiers to a tier membership duration of 'forever'.
+This will let you set your program's tiers to a tier membership duration of 'forever'.
 It will in effect let you have the customer go up, but not down the tier effect.
-For example, if a customers moves up from Bronze to a Silver tier, they will never go down to a Bronze tier again.
+For example, if a customer moves up from Bronze to a Silver tier, they will never go down to a Bronze tier again.
 The customer will stay in the Silver tier until they spend enough/have enough points to move to a Gold tier.

 If you'd like to set Lifetime tiers please contact email@example.com.
+Please note, that in order for us to set your tiers to lifetime, you have to launch them first!

 During tier creation process you can mark tiers you create as hidden.
 These tiers will never be visible to customers unless they are in one of those hidden tiers.
 Customers will never be moved to the hidden tier automatically, you have to do it yourself via the merchant account or API.
 If all of your tiers are 'hidden', then no tiers are displayed in the loyalty panel and you can then use the tiers as your own customer segmentation tool.